General Liability for Truckers (2026): Coverage & Cost

 Is General Liability Required for Truckers?
 (FMCSA vs Broker Reality)

-FMCSA does not require general liability insurance filings for most motor carriers, because federal financial responsibility rules primarily address auto liability under 49 CFR Part 387 rather than GL.
+FMCSA does not require general liability insurance filings for most motor carriers, because FMCSA financial responsibility rules primarily address auto liability under 49 CFR Part 387 rather than GL.

 That’s the legal side.
 The business side looks different.